clintworrell/HeartCaller/README.md

-# Shape-Hackathon
+# iHeartCaller

-This application is the winner of the iHeartRadio Sponsor Challenge at the 2016 AT&T Shape Hackathon and was developed by five students at the Galvanize Immersive Web Development program.
+This application is the winner of the iHeartRadio API Challenge at the 2016 AT&T Shape Hackathon.
+It was developed by five students in the Galvanize full stack web development program.

-HeartCaller utilizes iHeartRadio's API so users can browse a list of stations based on genre and city as well as submit song requests to the DJ via messaging and Socket.io.
+iHeartCaller utilizes iHeartRadio's API so listeners can browse a list of stations based on genre or city.
+Listeners can also submit song requests to the DJ via WebSocket-based chat.

-After about 3 months of being in the Galvanize program, we wanted to see how well we would fair against hundreds of very talented software engineers.
-It was definitely a rewarding experience that really tested our knowledge and fortitude.
-We learned valuable lessons on working with a team in a high-pressure, time-sensitive environment and hope to participate in future hackathons.
-Be sure to checkout the video below to see the app in action!
+After about 3 months of being in the Galvanize program, we wanted to see how well we would fair against other software engineers.
+It was definitely a rewarding experience and we learned valuable lessons on working with a team in a high-pressure, time-sensitive environment.
+Checkout the video below to see the app in action!

 ## Screenshots and Video
 Landing Page